-If you have any questions about how the changes to California’s parentage law might affect you, you should get in touch with one of our dedicated family law attorneys at Fenchel Family Law for legal counsel.
+If you have any questions about how the changes to California’s parentage law might affect you, you should get in touch with one of our dedicated family law attorneys at Fenchel Family Law PC for legal counsel.
 We have experience working with paternity matters and issues concerning LGBT families.
 Please call us at (415) 650-1112 or contact us online today to schedule a consultation about your case.

 In 2018, California amended provisions of its version of the Uniform Parentage Act, with some amendments taking effect on January 1, 2020.
 Specifically, the amendments concern the Voluntary Declarations of Paternity in order to address issues affecting LGBT couples starting families using assisted reproduction technology.